 07/05/19 - Tip of the week - Soundwise App

-A reminder that if you're doing Trinity Rock and Pop grades then the Soundwise app is a great one to get.
+A reminder that if you're doing Trinity Rock and Pop grades then the Trinity Rock and Pop and Soundwise apps are great ones to get.
 If you buy a grade book with a download code then you can redeem it on the app and it will play the backing track both as a demo and without the instrument/voice, you are studying so you can practice playing with the track.

 23/04/19 - Tip of the week - Syllabus Books